PaimaStudios/paima-engine/templates/zswap-da/README.md

 > [!NOTE]
 > This template is **excluded from the repository's template test runner**.
 The reason is recorded
 > in `templates/run-template-tests.ts`, where its entry in the `ENABLED` list is commented out.
 It
-> installs and builds standalone now, but a meaningful test still needs the backend live on :9999
+> installs and builds standalone now, but a meaningful integration test still needs the backend live
-> for Midnight config, ZK artifacts and the batcher — which CI can't stand up.
+> on :9999 for Midnight config, offers and the batcher — which CI can't stand up.
 A typecheck-only
 > smoke test is the realistic way back in.

 ## Where to go next